CUNY Graduate School of Public Health and Health Policy

 The CUNY Graduate School of Public Health and Health Policy (CUNY SPH) is a public American research and professional college within the City University of New York (CUNY) system.
 The graduate school is located at 55 West 125th Street in New York City.

 The dean of the school is Ayman El-Mohandes.

-The chairs of the departments are Terry Huang (Health Policy and Management), Christian Grov (Community Health and Social Sciences), Levi Waldron (Epidemiology and Biostatistics) and Glen Johnson (Environmental, Occupational and Geospatial Health Sciences).
+The chairs of the departments are Nevin Cohin (Health Policy and Management), Spring Cooper (Community Health and Social Sciences), Levi Waldron (Epidemiology and Biostatistics) and Brian Pavilonis (Environmental, Occupational and Geospatial Health Sciences).

 Academics

 CUNY SPH is accredited by the Council on Education for Public Health (CEPH).
 The Accreditation Board for Engineering Technology (ABET) accredits the MS-EOHS program.

 CUNY SPH offers accredited master's and doctorate degrees, with specializations, and certificates.

 CUNY SPH offers the following graduate degrees: